TarodBOFH/tarodbofh.github.io/_posts/2018-09-28-JUnit-5-unit-testing-with-Kotlin.md

 date: 2018-09-28
 excerpt: >-
   At Returnly, we are using, among others, JUnit Jupiter to test our back-end services.
-There is some lack of documentation and examples, so I will setup some gradle and kotlin examples.
+There is some lack of documentation and examples, so I will setup some parameterized test examples.
 header:
     teaser: /assets/images/returnly/00f5e6da-a550-4406-a766-41eb05d725c3-1581012589090.png
     overlay_image: /assets/images/kotlin/matt-mckenna-LfjR6IOL7ts-unsplash-xxhdpi.jpg